Deltora Quest 2

 Deltora Quest 2 (known in North America as Deltora Shadowlands) is a series of children’s fantasy books, written by Australian author Emily Rodda.
 It follows the adventures of three companions as they journey outside the magical land of Deltora to rescue the many prisoners held captive by the evil Shadow Lord.

-It comprises three books: Cavern of the Fear, The Isle of Illusion, and The Shadowlands.
-They were first published in Australia in 2002 by Scholastic.
-The Deltora Shadowlands series is associated with two other series that take place in the same fictional world and feature the same characters.
-These series are Deltora Quest, which precedes Deltora Quest 2, and Deltora Quest 3 (also known as Dragons of Deltora) which follows it.
-Collectively, these three series are known as the Deltora Quest series.
+The series comprises three books: Cavern of the Fear, The Isle of Illusion, and The Shadowlands.
+They were first published in Australia in 2002 by Scholastic, and republished in one book in 2005.

+The Deltora Shadowlands series is associated with a series that takes place in the same fictional world and feature the same characters, collectively known as the Deltora Quest series.

 Characters

 Plot

 In the series, King Lief must find out how to save his kingdom.
 Although he has defeated the enemy, Deltora is rotting away - the Shadow Lord had taken thousands of Deltorans as slaves back to the Shadowlands.
 Lief and his friends must re-unite three pieces of the magical Pirran Pipe - the only thing the Shadow Lord fears - to save his people.